132nd-etcher/docs/EDLM proposal/index.md

 Every document lives in its own folder, and is composed of three parts:

-1. The document itself, `index.md`; this file can contain text, pictures, and include other Markdown files in the same folder (that's useful to split the documents into different parts, and assemble them later, but totally optionla of course).
+1. The document itself, `index.md`; this file can contain text, pictures, and include other Markdown files in the same folder (that's useful to split the documents into different parts, and assemble them later, but totally optional).
 2. A `settings.yml` file; this file contains information about the document.
 It is optional too, but can be used to change some settings.
 For example, you can define aliases, stating that all "//jf" in the document should be replaced by "J-TAC/FAC(A)" (it just saves a lot of typing and help reduce typos).
 3. A `media` folder; his folder contains resources for the document, mainly pictures.